 Navigator Holdings Ltd. (the "Company"), the ultimate parent company of the Navigator Group of companies, is registered in the Republic of the Marshall Islands.
 The Company has a core business of owning and operating a fleet of liquefied gas carriers.
-As of March 31, 2023, the Company owned and operated 56 gas carriers (the "Vessels") each having a cargo capacity of between 3,770 cbm and 38,000 cbm, of which 25 were ethylene and ethane capable vessels.
+As of June 30, 2023, the Company owned and operated 56 gas carriers (the "Vessels") each having a cargo capacity of between 3,770 cbm and 38,000 cbm, of which 25 were ethylene and ethane capable vessels.

 The Company entered into a joint venture (the "Navigator Greater Bay Joint Venture") with Greater Bay Gas Co.
-Ltd. ("Greater Bay Gas") in September 2022, and has acquired two 17,000 cbm, 2018-built ethylene capable liquefied gas carriers and three 22,000 cbm, 2019-built ethylene capable liquefied gas carriers.
-The fifth vessel, a 22,000 cbm, 2019-built ethylene capable liquefied gas carrier was acquired on April 13, 2023.
-The vessels are currently commercially managed by the in-house Luna Pool and technically managed by the third party, PG Shipmanagement of Singapore.
+Ltd. ("Greater Bay Gas") in September 2022, which has acquired two 17,000 cbm, 2018-built ethylene capable liquefied gas carriers and three 22,000 cbm, 2019-built ethylene capable liquefied gas carriers.
+The vessels are currently commercially managed through the in-house Luna Pool and technically managed by a third party, PG Shipmanagement of Singapore.

-The Company owns a 50% share, through a joint venture (the "Export Terminal Joint Venture"), of an ethylene export marine terminal at Morgan's Point, Texas on the Houston Ship Channel ( the "Ethylene Export Terminal"), capable of exporting in excess of one million tons of ethylene per year.
+The Company owns a 50% share, through a joint venture (the "Export Terminal Joint Venture"), of an ethylene export marine terminal at Morgan's Point, Texas on the Houston Ship Channel (the "Ethylene Export Terminal"), capable of exporting in excess of one million tons of ethylene per year.
 Unless the context otherwise requires, all references in the consolidated financial statements to "our", "we" and "us" refer to the Company.